vita-epfl/monoloco/README.md

 Download KITTI ground truth files and camera calibration matrices for training from [here](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) and save them respectively into `data/kitti/gt` and `data/kitti/calib`.
-To extract pifpaf joints, you also need to download training images, put it in any folder and soft link in ` data/kitti/images`
+To extract pifpaf joints, you also need to download training images soft link the folder in ` data/kitti/images`

 #### 2) nuScenes dataset
-Download nuScenes dataset from [nuScenes](https://www.nuscenes.org/download) (either Mini or Full), save it anywhere and soft link it in `data/nuscenes`
+Download nuScenes dataset from [nuScenes](https://www.nuscenes.org/download) (either Mini or TrainVal), save it anywhere and soft link it in `data/nuscenes`